 Though wedding flower budgets can be expensive, there are ways you can keep your flower costs (relatively) low and maximize your overall wedding budget.
-Here are eight ways to save on costs when it comes to wedding flowers.
+Here are 10 ways to save on costs when it comes to wedding flowers.

 1. Mix Expensive Flowers With Inexpensive Flowers

 Get the look for less by following everyone's favorite fashion rule: Mix high with low!
 "One of the best ideas I have ever seen was the bride who had white roses and bushels of baby's breath," says Ani Keshishian, creative director of Anoush Banquet Halls & Catering and L.A.
 Banquets.
 "She alternated between roses on one table and baby's breath on another and you couldn't tell the difference in her photos.
 It was very elegant and did wonders for the feel of the wedding."
 If you're not a fan of alternating, try choosing a lot of filler like stock and greenery and adding in pops of the expensive and coveted flowers, such as David Austin roses or peonies, suggests Jennifer Arreguin and Natasha Burton, cofounders of Swoon California in Santa Barbara, California.

 2. Use Lighting and Other Décor Alongside Floral Arrangements

 Votives and candlelight are just as romantic as flowers, and they can help keep you within budget.
 "You can also mix in personal items for the table displays like pictures, keepsakes, or lanterns instead of concentrating solely on blooms," Arreguin and Burton advise.
 Another bright idea if you don't have a big flower budget?
 Concentrate on finding unique vessels that may take fewer flowers.
 Choose items that, when combined with other design objects such as the above-mentioned candles in multiples, will create a stunning centerpiece, recommends celebrity event planner Michael Cerbelli, CEO and president of Cerbelli Creative.

 3. Reuse Your Ceremony Flowers at the Reception